How can CKD affect my sexual health?

 Do not stop taking your medications without taking medical advice.

 Talk to your GP or kidney doctor about what type of contraception might suit you best as there are several different choices.

-(Hysterectomy or vasectomy) are permanent forms of contraception.
-They both involve an operation.
+- Sterilisation (hysterectomy or vasectomy) is a permanent form of contraception which involves an operation.
 A hysterectomy (removal of the female reproductive organs) is irreversible and a vasectomy cannot easily be reversed.
 These options should therefore only be used if you are certain that you have completed your family.

-Such as Loestrin and Microgynon which have lo levels of oestrogen may be suitable if you have CKD.
+- Contraceptive pills such as Loestrin and Microgynon which have low levels of oestrogen may be suitable if you have CKD.
 You will need to have your blood pressure checked every three months as this type of pill can sometimes cause hypertension (high blood pressure).
 These checks can also reduce the risk of developing blood clots.

 - Progesterone only contraceptives are safe and effective, even in women with high blood pressure.
 You can take these as pills (the 'mini-pill'), injections every three months, implants or an intrauterine device ('Mirena coil').
 Talk to your GP about these options.
 Like every medication they can have side effects, but can also be safe and effective forms of contraception.
 Women with late stage CKD or on dialysis are advised to avoid the injection as it can be associated with bone thinning and fractures, a side effect which is not seen with the pill, implant or Mirena coil.